invoiceninja/dockerfiles/README.md

 To make your data persistent, you have to mount `/var/www/app/public/logo` and `/var/www/app/storage`.

+The MySQL volume is already mounted to `/srv/invoiceninja/data` so to persist data stored in MySQL (ex. invoices).

 All the supported environment variable can be found here https://github.com/invoiceninja/invoiceninja/blob/master/.env.example